top of page

 How do you respond when your partner asks to spend time together that might occasionally encroach on one of your individual activities?
 If you feel very frustrated, panicky, or dismissive, you might lean towards a heightened level of independence.

 A willingness to form an interdependent relationship requires a healthy sense of self-worth (I don’t need you in order to be ok, I trust that you love me even when we spend time on individual pursuits), and good boundaries (I trust you and myself to respect my need for my own time and goals, so I can be close to you without losing myself).
-Reflecting honestly on your strengths and weaknesses in these areas will give you a basis from which to move out of either extreme towards the balance of interdependence.

 Communication and collaboration

-Effective communication is the foundation of interdependence.
-Engage in open and honest conversations about your reasonable needs, desires, and boundaries.
-Share your challenges and successes.
 Together, define shared values and visions for the relationship, allowing for a sense of collective purpose and direction.
 Keep talking and keep tweaking plans as individual and shared demands on time and energy ebb and flow.

 Mutual empathy and understanding

 Practice empathy and understanding towards your partner's thoughts, emotions, and experiences.
-Listen attentively and validate their feelings – you don’t have to agree, but you can aim to understand.
-Allow for individual differences in preferences, priorities, and opinions.
-Be curious about your partner as a whole individual, rather than trying to drag them over to your way of seeing life.
 By acknowledging and truly empathising with each other's perspectives, you cultivate a partnership where both individuals feel accepted, seen, and heard.

 Balancing dependence and independence

-Strive for a healthy balance between dependence and independence, and embrace the interconnections and interdependencies that arise naturally in a committed relationship.
-Encourage self-reliance and personal growth, but also recognise when it is appropriate and beneficial to lean on each other for support.
-Recognise that there will be times that you each need more or less support, and that the nature of the support might change.
+Encourage self-reliance and personal growth, but also recognise when it is appropriate and beneficial to lean on each other.
+There will be times that you each need more or less support, and that the nature of that assistance might change.
 Bonds are strengthened when we give each other the support that we need.

-Interdependence in relationships embodies the notion that the whole is greater than the sum of its parts.
-We can allow for two people to be their full, individual selves, while also creating a union that adds to our experience of life rather than taking it over.
 Interdependence recognises and celebrates the individuality and autonomy of each partner in an environment of support, collaboration, and growth.
 By embracing the beauty of interdependence, we create relationships that not only provide emotional nourishment and personal development but also serve as a source of strength, resilience, trust, and love.

 bottom of page